RiccardoBiondi/segmentation/README.md

 ### Multiple Scans

-We have provided a snakemake pipeline and bash(or PowerShell) script to automate the process and make it  easier to segment many scans.
+We have provided a snakemake pipeline and bash(or PowerShell) scripts to automate the process and make it  easier to segment many scans.

 #### Snakemake

-First of all, you have to creat two folders :
+First of all, you have to create two folders :
   - INPUT : contains all and only the CT scans to segment
-  - OUTPUT : mpty folder, will contain the segmented scans as *nrrd*.
+  - OUTPUT : empty folder, will contain the segmented scans as *nrrd*.

-Now simply execute from command line
+Execute from command line
 ```bash
   snakemake --cores 1 --config input_path='/path/to/INPUT/'
   --output_path='/path/to/OUTPUT/'